-Our online-learning methodology has the unique ability to run a horse race among a very eclectic set of experts and aggregate them in order to produce an optimal forecast, irrespective of the nature of the data generating process.
-We rely on very standard macroeconomic variables, suggested by the literature on financial crises as far back as the 1930s (Fisher (1933)).
-Using a mix of 26 experts, some of them being central bank financial crises models, some of them being machine learning models, we find that for France, UK, Germany, and Italy we are able to predict a systemic financial crisis 3 years ahead out-of-sample with high signal-to-noise ratios and low RMSE compared to the existing literature.
+Online learning algorithms build predictive models by processing data sequentially and do not rely on any statistical assumptions on the data source (see Cesa-Bianchi and Lugosi (2006) and Orabona (2021)).42 The online-learning methodology has the ability to run a horse race among a very eclectic set of experts (estimated on a batch sample) and to aggregate them in order to produce an optimal out-of-sample forecast of financial crises.
+We rely on very standard macroeconomic variables, suggested by the literature on financial crises as far back as Fisher (1933).
+We use a mix of 26 experts, some of them central bank financial crises models, including bayesian averaging models, some of them machine learning and statistical models (random forests, SVT, GAM).
+Some of our forecasting models make use of the panel dimension of the data and include global factors, others are country specific.
+We find that for France, UK, Germany, and Italy we are able to predict a systemic financial crisis 3 years ahead out-of-sample with high signal-to-noise ratios and low RMSE compared to the existing literature.
+Our methodology ensures that asymptotically we always do at least as well as the best expert.
+In practice, when we compare average losses or cumulative losses, we show that indeed in most cases our aggregation rule outperforms any of our individual experts as well as the uniform aggregation of our experts.
+By design, our methodology is robust to overfitting.
 We present graphs of our predicted probabilities, which are very transparent indicators of the performance of our methodology.
-We perform a variety of robustness analyses: we predict the crisis two years ahead instead of three; we use real time data; we test four different aggregation rules.
-Our methodology and results may be valuable for the conduct of macro-prudential policies, which aim at containing very socially costly systemic risk and need to be put in place in a discretionary fashion at the time of the risk build up.
-Of course, our models are unable to test for causality but they can suggest some areas of the economy that macro-prudential authorities can investigate further with more granular data and using their judgement.
+We perform a variety of robustness analyses: we predict the crisis two years ahead instead of three; we use real time vintage data; we test four different aggregation rules; we perform placebo tests.
+In another paper, Fouliard et al. (2021), we use our methodology with a different specification on a completely different dataset, the historical Jorda-Schularick-Taylor dataset (1870-2017) at annual frequency (see Jordà et al. (2017)) and can confirm the power of our approach.